bitcoin-sydney/socratic/README.md

 See the documentation at https://gun.fun.
 This bit will be recorded.

-Then we'll have a non-recorded dicussion on [TAPLEAF_UPDATE_VERIFY](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2021-September/019419.html)
+Then we'll have a non-recorded discussion on [TAPLEAF_UPDATE_VERIFY](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2021-September/019419.html)

 ### 2021-09